 is most common in women older than age 65.

-lower than normal, you can take steps to increase your bone strength and reduce
+density is lower than normal, you can increase bone density and strength by

 There are several different ways to measure

-Dual-energy X-ray absorptiometry (DEXA).
-This is the most accurate way to measure BMD.
+Dual-energy X-ray absorptiometry (DXA).
+This is the most accurate way to measure bone density.
 It

 uses two different X-ray beams to estimate bone density in your spine and hip .